Whole Grain Sourdough Biscuits | Freshly Milled Flour

 The benefits of sourdough are many.
 It tastes better and is much easier to digest than it’s quick bread counterparts.
 Long fermented dough has the good bacteria the gut needs for good digestive health.

-- Freshly Milled Flour (can use store bought whole wheat flour)
+- Freshly Milled Flour: I use hard white wheat (can use store bought whole wheat flour)

 - Olive Oil